It’s Safer Internet Day today. #giveasmile

-Part of being safe on the Internet is making sure you know what you are downloading.. so let’s make sure that you’re downloading those Wireshark repositories using what I published, and not what someone else might have exchanged them with in the meantime.
+Part of being safe on the Internet is making sure you know what you are downloading.. so let’s make sure that you’re downloading those Wireshark repositories using what I published, and not what someone else might have exchanged the files with the meantime.

 So here goes, firstly create a key, and export the public block, importing it into the RPM tool